ahandrewh teaches IAT-334interface design

 1. Define two tasks for your heuristic evaluation.
 These are the tasks that those completing the evaluation will perform.
 Make sure the tasks are:

-• Important or typical tasks a user might do.
+• Important or typical tasks a user might do — for example: "The user is going to archive a collection of old conversations."

-• Allow for enough variety in activity that your heuristic evaluation should be thorough.
+• Allow for enough complexity or length in the task that your heuristic evaluation can be thorough.

 2. Select which heuristics are relevant.
 Working with Nielsen's heuristics and your tasks, determine which heuristics are relevant.
-Use at least four of the heuristics.
+Each task requires four heuristics be evaluated.

 Name of heuristic broken.